-The Sysbox runtime enables the use of containers for several use cases that extend beyond microservices.
+The Sysbox runtime enables the use of secure (rootless) containers for several use cases.

-This is very useful for development, testing, and CI/CD.
+This is very useful for local development, testing, and CI/CD.

-Although tools exist to run Kubernetes-in-Docker, due to limitations of the OCI runc, these use complex container images and very unsecure privileged containers.
+Although tools exist to run Kubernetes-in-Docker, these use custom container images and very insecure privileged containers.
 This removes flexibility and does not isolate the cluster properly (giving the cluster control of the host via "/proc" for example).

-Sysbox is fast and very efficient: you can deploy a 10-node cluster on a laptop in less than 2 minutes with only 1GB of storage overhead.
+With Nestybox, you can deploy a 10-node Kubernetes cluster on a laptop in less than 2 minutes with only 1GB of storage overhead!